-To avoid this problem, the parameter pairlistdist allowed the user to specify a distance greater than the cutoff distance for pairs to be included in the pair list, as shown in Figure 4.
+To avoid this problem, the parameter pairlistdist allows the user to specify a distance greater than the cutoff distance for pairs to be included in the pair list, as shown in Figure 4.
 Pairs that are included in the pair list but are outside the cutoff distance are simply ignored.
 So in the above example, if the pairlistdist were set to 10.0 Å, then the atom pair A and B would be included in the pair list, even though the pair would initially be ignored because they are further apart than the cutoff distance.
 As the pair moved closer and entered the cutoff distance, because the pair was already in the pair list, the non-bonded interactions would immediately be calculated and energy conservation would be preserved.
 The value of pairlistdist should be chosen such that no atom pair moves more than pairlistdist - cutoff in one cycle.
-This will insure energy conservation.
+This will insure energy conservation and efficiency.

-NAMD 2.X eliminated the explicit use of pairlists in order to reduce memory usage in light of equally efficient distance-testing algorithms.
-Specifically, it was realized that building a pairlist on top of the existing spatial decomposition was only marginally more efficient than actually testing atom distances at every timestep given efficient methods for dealing with nonbonded exclusions.
-The pairlistdist parameter now serves the same function, but is instead used to determine the minimum patch size.
+The pairlistdist parameter is also used to determine the minimum patch size.
 Unless the splitPatch parameter is explicitly set to position, hydrogen atoms will be placed on the same patch as the "mother atom" to which they are bonded.
 These hydrogen groups are then distance tested against each other using only a cutoff increased by the the value of the hgroupCutoff parameter.
 The size of the patches is also increased by this amount.
 NAMD functions correctly even if a hydrogen atom and its mother atom are separated by more than half of hgroupCutoff by breaking that group into its individual atoms for distance testing.
-Warning messages are printed if an atom moves outside of a safe zone surrounding the patch to which it is assigned, indicating that pairlistdist should be increased in order for forces to be calculated correctly and energy to be conserved.
+Margin violation warning messages are printed if an atom moves outside of a safe zone surrounding the patch to which it is assigned, indicating that pairlistdist should be increased in order for forces to be calculated correctly and energy to be conserved.